I3A-NavSys/navsim/doc/install.md

+## Install a C++ Compiler

+Matlab will also require a C++ compiler.
+We have tested the following options:
+- Ubuntu: **g++**
+- Windows: Visual Studio Community 2022

+Check your installation in Matlab with the command  `mex -setup cpp`.

-### Compiling ROS messages with MATLAB
+### Compile ROS messages with Matlab

 To compile custom ROS messages, perform the following steps:

-1. Open MATLAB.

-2. Go to the folder `navsim/matlab/tools/`.
+1. In Matlab, go to the folder `navsim/matlab/tools/`.

-3. Run the script `compile_ros_messages.m`.
+2. Run the script `compile_ros_messages.m`.
 It may take several minutes.
 If everything is correct, you should see a message in the MATLAB console saying `Build succeeded`.

-4. Open the script `NAVSIM_PATHS`, and set variable **NAVSIM_PATH** with the folder path where your simulator installation resides.
+3. Open the script `NAVSIM_PATHS`, and set variable **NAVSIM_PATH** with the folder path where your simulator installation resides.

 ## Running your first simulation with Matlab connection